-Travel and tourism accounts for 1 in 10 jobs globally and a growing proportion of global wealth.
+Travel and tourism, before covid, accounted for 1 in 10 jobs globally and a growing proportion of global wealth.
 This course prepares pupils both theoretically and practically for a career in Travel and Tourism.

 BTEC Tech Award Level 1/2 in Travel and Tourism is equivalent to one GCSE.